mario-gellrich-zhaw/spatial_data_analysis/README.md

 ## Python GWR Data

 GWR (germ.: Gebäude- und Wohnungsregister) data is the most comprehensive dataset about buildings in Switzerland.
 It contains detailed information about the characteristics of buildings and their use.
-This section covers how to work with GWR data in Python, including how to read, clean, and analyze the data to extract meaningful insights.
+This section covers how to work with GWR data in Python, including how to read, manipulate, and vizualise the data to extract meaningful insights.

 ## Python Raster Data